Sheila woke to the sound of the phone ringing in the forgotten hours of the night, which rudely disrupted her peaceful slumber.

 She was about to end the call, when something caught her attention.

 The girl froze.
 "Who... is this?"

 Again, no reply.
-Just his erratic breathing that was tickling her eardrums.
+Just his erratic breathing that tickled her eardrums.

 "Hi?"
-Sheila said, sounding less confident.
+Sheila sounded less confident.
 "Can you hear me?"

 His voice was rough and harsh, as if he'd been crying.